Vannasaur/code-quiz/README.md

 ## Description

 This code quiz was created to test your basic knowledge of Rick and Morty.
-Originally, the code is supposed to be about JavaScript but I thought this would be more fun.
+Originally, the quiz was supposed to be about JavaScript but I thought this would be more fun.
 Please see User Story and Acceptance Criteria below:

 User Story: